Frenzy Part II? What to expect when MLB roster freeze lifts

 Nelson Cruz struggled after a midseason trade to Tampa Bay last year, but the 41-year-old still hit 32 homers and should get an everyday job.
 World Series MVP Jorge Soler also remains available.

 Japanese outfielder Seiya Suzuki was posted by NPB’s Hiroshima Toya Carp on Nov.
 22, and his 30-day window to sign with a major league team was paused by the shutdown.
-He’ll have 20 days to find a deal once rosters unfreeze, and agent Joel Wolfe told Japanese media last week that between eight and 15 teams have expressed interest.
-Another potential obstacle: spring training in Japan starts Feb.
-1.
+He’ll have 20 days to find a deal.
+Agent Joel Wolfe told Japanese media in November that between eight and 15 teams had expressed interest.

 BEST OF THE REST

-Kris Bryant could fit onto nearly any roster because of his versatility — he played more games in the outfield than at third base for the first time this season, including 19 appearances in center. … LHP Carlos Rodón didn’t get a qualifying offer from the White Sox despite finishing fifth in AL Cy Young Award voting in 2021, meaning teams won’t sacrifice a draft pick if they sign him. … LHP Clayton Kershaw also wasn’t given a qualifying offer by the Dodgers, although that was more a courtesy to the 33-year-old.
-He’s expected to return to Los Angeles if he plays next year. … Other names of note: OF Michael Conforto, 1B Anthony Rizzo, RHP Kenley Jansen, OF and NLCS MVP Eddie Rosario.
+Bryant could fit onto nearly any roster because of his versatility — he played more games in the outfield than at third base for the first time last season, including 19 appearances in center. … LHP Carlos Rodón didn’t get a qualifying offer from the White Sox despite finishing fifth in AL Cy Young voting in 2021.. … Other names of note: OF Michael Conforto, 1B Anthony Rizzo, RHP Kenley Jansen, OF and NLCS MVP Eddie Rosario.